Strings, Part I#

 A string in C# is a sequence of characters.
 For C# to recognize a literal sequence of characters, like hello, as a string, it must be enclosed in quotes " to delimit the string: "hello".
 Special cases are considered later in String Special Cases.

 Because everything in C# is typed, C# can give a special meaning to operators depending on the types involved, as we saw with /.
 We can operate on numbers with arithmetic operators, including +.
 With strings + has a completely different meaning.
-Look at the example in csharp:
+Look at the example:

 The plus operation with strings means concatenate the strings: join them together end to end.